Visions of Daniel

 Should we follow such a tyrannical, irrational God in good conscience?
 Does bearing the self-imposed burden of ungrounded choices make us virtuous?
 Must we go against our own better judgment to be faithful to God?
 Does true religion require us to distrust our own God-given minds and hearts, even at their most honest, informed, and sincere?
 Surely, not!

 In a pluralistic world, this approach that appeals to evidence and reason seems the only realistic one.
 The varied opinions of different religions, cultures, and tribes can no longer uncritically serve as our guides: We all now know about them, and they all differ.
-These blatant diffrences discredit the claims of religion.
-Only appeal to relevant evidence, good-willed pursuit of understanding, and honest judgment achieved in respectful collaboration--what Bernard Lonergan calls authenticity or human genuineness--can be our moral guide.
-Such an approach offers the hope that we might at least get this-worldly matters right and, most important, structure a global community.
-Then whatever other-worldly matters there might be will graciously take care of themselves.
-"Give to Caesar the things that are Caesar's and to God, the things that are God's."]
+These blatant differences discredit the claims of religion.
+Only appeal to relevant evidence, good-willed pursuit of understanding, and honest judgment achieved in respectful collaboration can be our moral guide—what Bernard Lonergan calls authenticity or human genuineness and what underlies scientific method.